Zeppe-Lin Handbook. Because figuring it out yourself is overrated.

 Update individual packages with pkgman update.
 For example:

-# pkgman update --deps --depsort --group tmux feh
+# pkgman update --deps --depsort --group screen feh

 This command updates only the specified packages while resolving their dependencies.